James W. Ledlie

 James was selected by his peers in 2012 and 2013 for inclusion in the South Carolina Super Lawyers® Rising Stars lists.
 Active in the local bar and his community, he was honored in 2010 with the American Association for Justice F. Scott Baldwin Award, a national award recognizing individuals who have made significant contributions to the trial bar and obtained one or more outstanding trial verdicts.

-James is a frequent speaker on asbestos litigation, trial advocacy, jury selection and professionalism at seminars nationwide and currently acts as Chairman of the South Carolina Bar's Torts and Insurance Practice Section.
-He is recognized as an AV® rated attorney by Martindale-Hubbell® and has served on the Board of Governors of the South Carolina Association for Justice and the American Association of Justice's New Lawyers Division.
+James has spoken at numerous legal conferences, medical conferences and continuing education seminars on asbestos litigation, trial advocacy, jury selection and professionalism.
+He currently serves as Chairman of the South Carolina Bar’s Torts and Insurance Practice Section.
+He is recognized as an AV® rated attorney by Martindale-Hubbell® and has served on the Board of Governors of the South Carolina Association for Justice and the American Association of Justice’s New Lawyers Division.

 James is a member of the American Association for Justice, Charleston Bar Association, Public Justice Foundation, South Carolina Association for Justice and the South Carolina Bar.